samdejong86/CAEN-v1730-DAQ/README.md

       --xmlout XMLFILE           Save settings to xml file -q, --quit                 Used with --xmlout.
 Quits program after saving settings
+      --tutorial                 Open the tutorial in a web browser

      The following options can also be set using an XML file, with the long options as the XML tags: